econ-ark/Pandemic/README.md

 7. The remaining parameters specify the density of the grid that the problem is solved on and the discretization of the income shocks (for computing expectations).

-8. Most parameters below the line of pound signs should not be adjusted, as they concern objects constructed from the primitive parameters defined above or basic features of the lifecycle (such as the number of periods in the problem).
+8. Most parameters in `Parameters.py` should not be adjusted, as they concern objects constructed from the primitive parameters defined above or basic features of the lifecycle (such as the number of periods in the problem).
 The number of periods simulated in the counterfactuals and the total number of simulated households can be safely changed.